laurent22/joplin/readme/spec/server_debug.md

 # Debugging Server project with vscode

-Using a debugger sometimes is much easier than trying to just print things to understand a bug, for the server project we have a configuration that makes easy for everyone to run in debug mode inside vscode.
+Using a debugger sometimes is much easier than trying to just print things to understand a bug, for the server project we have a configuration that makes it easy for everyone to run in debug mode inside vscode.

 In the debug screen you can select "Server" and hit the play button to start the process.